 Stark Law prohibits physicians from making referrals for certain "designated health services" (DHS) payable by Medicare to an entity with which the physician has a financial relationship, unless an exception applies.

-For healthcare companies, there is an exception which allows designated health services (DHS) to provide non-monetary compensation to physicians up to an aggregate amount each year, adjusted for inflation.
+For healthcare companies, there is an exception in Stark Law which allows designated health services (DHS) to provide non-monetary compensation to physicians up to an aggregate amount each year, adjusted for inflation.
 For the calendar year of 2018, the amount is $407.

 What DHS Services are applicable for Stark Law?